anthonygrees/sre_thoughts/README.md

 ### 1. The First Question

-When I meet a customer or collegue who askes about SRE, I always ask these initial questions:
+When I meet a customer or colleague who askes about SRE, I always ask these initial questions:
 - How did you find out about your last outage ?
 - What was the impact to your customers ?
 - How did your organisation respond ?